British Insects: the Families of Diptera

 Odiniidae

 Adult insects.
 Very small (about 3 mm long); winged.
-Antennae 2 segmented (the first hidden?), or 3 segmented (the apical segment small, squarish in profile); ‘modified’.
-Antennae aristate; the bristle dorsal (almost bare).
+Antennae 2 segmented (the first hidden?), or 3 segmented (the apical segment small, squarish in profile); ‘modified’; aristate; the arista dorsal (almost bare).
+The arista not forked at the tip.
 The second antennal segment not grooved.
+The third segment not elongated (square-ish in profle).
 Ptilinal suture clearly defined.
 Post-vertical orbital bristles present; divergent.
 Mouthparts functional.
 The maxillary palps 1 segmented; porrect.
 Vibrissae present (these strong).
 Thorax without a continuous dorsal suture; without well defined posterior calli.
 Wings with a discal cell; without a sub-apical cell; with a closed anal cell.
 The anal cell short.
-The costa with one break (close to the junction of the upper margin of vein 1).
+The costa with one break (close to the junction where the upper margin of vein 1 merges with it); not extending around the entire wing (extending to the end of vein 3).
 Sub-costa apparent; joining vein 1 more or less where it joins the costa, or terminating blind (fading apically).
-Vein 6 present; falling short of the wing margin (but not by far).
+Wing vein 4 extending far beyond the end of the first basal cell.
+Wing vein 6 present; falling short of the wing margin (but not by far).
 Wings with the lower calypter much reduced or absent.
-Tibiae with a dorsal pre-apical bristle (but this short), or without a dorsal pre-apical bristle.
+The legs with brown and yellow bands.
+Tibiae with a dorsal pre-apical bristle (but this short).
 Hind tibiae without strong bristles in the basal 4/5.
 Neither parasitic nor predatory (attracted to exudates from tree wounds).

 Larvae and pupae.
-Larvae terrestrial; mycophagous (e.g., recorded from Polyporus fruiting bodies); acephalic.
-Pupa enclosed within a puparium.
+The larvae terrestrial; mycophagous (e.g., recorded from Polyporus fruiting bodies); acephalic.
+The pupae enclosed within a puparium.

 Comments.
 Flies with short, thick, yellow-and-brown banded legs; with dark patches at the end of wing vein 1 and on the cross vein closing the 1st basal cell.
 Tibia without, or with only short dorsal preapical bristles, by contrast with Drosophilidae.